Home page of

 provide more information on the activities

 associated with this year (see also the links under OUTREACH below).

-(for an up to date list please search on "D.N.
+For an up to date list of publications please search on "D.N.
 Jamieson" using

 On September 15 2005 I gave my inaugural professorial lecture as part of